Guarding Your Privacy

 The consumer may then use the PIN to temporarily lift or “thaw” his or her report for a specific period of time or for a specific creditor.
 For example, suppose that you are looking to purchase a new car.
 If you know that you want to buy the car from Dealership XYZ, you may contact the credit reporting agencies and allow that specific dealership to access your credit report.
 Or you may request that your credit report be accessible to any creditor for a specific period of time, such as 30 days, to give you time to shop at several dealerships.
 After the specified time, your credit report will automatically refreeze.

 Because different credit issuers may use different credit reporting agencies, you will need to freeze your credit report with each of the three major credit reporting agencies.
 Each of the three credit reporting agencies has its own process for taking credit freeze requests.
-If you are a victim of identity theft, you will need to provide the credit reporting agencies with a copy of either the police report or case number documenting the theft to avoid the $5 fee.

 For instructions on how to request a credit freeze, consumers may contact the credit reporting agencies as follows: